gaborkukucska/TrippleEffect/README.md

 *   **Framework-Driven Project Initiation:** When Admin AI submits a plan (including a `<title>`) in the `planning` state, the framework automatically:
     *   Creates a project task in Taskwarrior using the title and plan.
     *   Creates a dedicated Project Manager agent (`pm_{project_title}_{session_id}`).
-    *   Assigns both Admin AI and the new PM as administrators on the project task (via tags/UDAs).
+    *   Assigns the new PM to the initial project task using a tag (`+pm_{project_title}_{session_id}`) due to CLI UDA setting issues.
     *   Notifies Admin AI and transitions it back to the `conversation` state.
-*   **Project Manager Agent:** Automatically created per project/session by the framework, this agent uses the `ProjectManagementTool` (backed by `tasklib`) to decompose the initial plan, create/assign sub-tasks, monitor progress via `send_message`, and report status/completion back to Admin AI.
+*   **Project Manager Agent:** Automatically created per project/session by the framework, this agent uses the `ProjectManagementTool` (backed by `tasklib`) to decompose the initial plan, create/assign sub-tasks (assigning via tags), monitor progress via `send_message`, and report status/completion back to Admin AI.
 *   **Dynamic Worker Agent Management:** The Project Manager agent (or Admin AI, depending on workflow evolution) uses `ManageTeamTool` to create worker agents as needed for specific sub-tasks.
+(Note: PM agent may currently attempt multiple tool calls per turn, requiring prompt refinement).
 *   **Intelligent Model Handling:**
     *   **Discovery:** Automatically finds reachable LLM providers (Ollama, OpenRouter, OpenAI) and available models at startup.
     *   **Filtering:** Filters discovered models based on the `MODEL_TIER` setting (`.env`).